MaineKuehn/usim/README.rst

 If you are reading this, you are looking at
 `the μSim repository <https://github.com/MaineKuehn/usim>`_.
-Here you can find the current development version, submit issue tickets or propose pull requests.
+Here you can find the current development version, submit issue tickets, or propose pull requests.

 In order to try the most recent development version, check out and install the ``master`` branch.